Terms and Conditions – ESoWC 2021

 1. The aim of the ESOWC is to develop innovative weather related software and technologies that address the challenges of handling large amount of data and transform it into information.
 For that purpose, ECMWF will publicly announce a number of challenges under three different streams.
 The challenges can be responded to by qualified candidates, typically on the basis of written reports describing an open-software-based solution to the challenge (“Proposals”).

-2. From among all Proposals submitted to Stream 1) and Stream 2), ECMWF has the right, but no obligation, to select ten or less Proposals.
+2. From among all Proposals submitted to all streams ECMWF has the right, but no obligation, to select ten or less Proposals.
 If a Proposal is selected, its author will create the software or technology described in the proposal.
 If the challenge for which the Proposal included the requirement of cloud processing services, its author will be eligible to apply for cloud credits either from the European Weather Cloud implemented by ECMWF and EUMETSAT or the European Union’s Copernicus DIAS reference service WEkEO.
 Upon acceptance of the complete software or technology, along with the necessary documentations (jointly referred to as “Deliverables”) by ECMWF, ECMWF agrees to pay a one-off payment of 5,000 GBP (“Stipend”) for each of the ten Deliverables.

 ARTICLE 3 – PARTICIPATION